implydata/plywood/README.md

 Here are some possible usage scenarios for Plywood:

-### You are building a web based, data driven application with a node.js backend
+### You are building a web-based, data-driven application, node.js backend

 Plywood primitives can serve as the 'models' for the web application.
 The frontend can send JSON serialized Plywood queries to the backend.